Prasad12-das/Prasad12-das.github.io/README.md

 Version Control: Git
 Sections
 About Me: A brief introduction about me and my expertise.
-Resume: Download my resume to explore my professional experience.
+Resume: Access my resume to learn more about my professional experience, competencies, and career milestones.
 Projects: Showcase of my key projects with links to their repositories.
 Skills: A grid of my technical skills.
 Certifications: List of my certifications with links to verify them.